MACoup/NFL_things/README.md

 Because of the limited time period of this project, I have decided to focus on Draft Kings salary and contests.
 Inside the Draft Kings/Data folder is various scraped data.
 The folder with Draft Kings contest data is from a Primetime slate contest that I enter every week.
 There is also a folder containing all historical salary data for all NFL players.
 Draft Kings is relatively new, and as such only has salary data since 2014.

-# NFLDB queries
+# Data Scripts

 This folder contains all my code for querying the nfldb, saving it to .csv, loading into a pandas data frame, and doing necessary cleaning and feature engineering.

-I found it best to load each position into a separate data frame, for ease of position specific features.
-It is easy to combine the dataframes together based on the slate of games you want and/or positions needed.
+points category is 1 if point production

 # EDA

+Points-category

 In an effort to explore the feature space and discover which features were the most beneficial to which metrics, I used Recursive Feature Extraction to determine which features were best for each position.

 # Models